 2. Review the data you are collecting

-Making sure you have a full understating of the data your site is collecting is very important.
+Making sure you have a full understanding of the data your site is collecting is very important.
 Assigning a data protection officer (DPO) to help monitor and manage your website’s data can make sure it meets compliance requirements.
 Additionally, making sure you are requesting consent when collecting personal data through a form or eCommerce checkout can promote transparency with your website’s users/visitors.

 3. Review your third-party services